The Epic Story of the Dutch Tulip

-When you land at Schiphol Airport and start to make your way to Amsterdam the souvenirs they try to sell you will take the form of (miniature) windmills, clogs and tulips.
+When you land at Schiphol Airport and start to make your way to Amsterdam the souvenirs they try to sell you will take the form of (miniature) windmills, clogs, and tulips.
 Of these, it’s just the tulip that retains a significance in Dutch life that is not purely sentimental.

 I have farmer friends in the Beemster who might strenuously object to that statement.
-Occasionally when I bring one of our small tour groups there they’ll be going about their work on the farm with a pair of clogs on their feet.
-However, they’re always just a bit too ready to explain how practical clogs are (they do keep your feet remarkably dry, and grip isn’t really an issue on the flat, boggy land).
+Occasionally when I bring one of our small tour groups there, they’ll be going about their work on the farm with a pair of clogs on their feet.
+However, they’re always just a bit too ready to explain how practical clogs are (they do keep your feet remarkably dry, and the grip isn’t really an issue on the flat, boggy land).
 And you just won’t see wooden shoes being worn on the streets of Amsterdam or Rotterdam….
 Or Utrecht, Haarlem, Alkmaar, Zwolle or Maastricht.

 It’s true that you can find windmills today being harnessed just as they were in the 1600s, but it’s very much an exercise in Dutch heritage.
-It will be the product of a non-profit organisation and their volunteer millers who’ve banded together to protect the local heritage.
+It will be the product of a non-profit organization and their volunteer millers who’ve banded together to protect the local heritage.
 These windmills could stop turning forever and the loss would accrue only to the Dutch psyche.

-The tulip however is a far more vital icon.
+The tulip, however, is a far more vital icon.
 Yes, it’s an elegant flower and an easy sell to tourists but it’s also a major Dutch export and is significant in the balance sheets of businesses and farms countrywide (you’ll forgive the lack of sentiment but I’m just mimicking my hosts).

 If you’re reading this it’s quite likely you’ve planned a trip to Holland to visit the Keukenhof Gardens.
 It’s one of the biggest tourists draws in the country, attracting 1.2 million visitors annually to its expansive, beautiful gardens.
 But it’s slap bang in the middle of tulip country, surrounded by real, working tulip farms.
-You’ll drive by fields that stretch for hundreds of metres and are resplendent with shocking pink, crimson, purple and yellow blooms.
+You’ll drive by fields that stretch for hundreds of meters and are resplendent with shocking pink, crimson, purple and yellow blooms.

 The Dutch are some of the warmest, most down-to-earth people you’ll meet, but these qualities are cloaked behind a pragmatic, gruff exterior.
-I like to think that the national penchant for multi-coloured tulip fields in Spring is their joie-de-vivre subliminally rising to the surface.
+I like to think that the national penchant for multi-colored tulip fields in Spring is their joie-de-vivre subliminally rising to the surface.